-Water Distribution Systems (WDSs) could be an easy target for accidental or intentional contamination in any city.
+Water distribution systems (WDSs) could be an easy target for accidental or intentional contamination in any city.
 The lack of reliable, real-time specific microbial and chemical contamination monitoring raises major public concerns as delayed detection accelerates the fast growth of the public health risk.
-In this context, the proposed research aims to develop, adapt and demonstrate the technical feasibility of smart Bio-Sensing & Information Management (Bio-SIM) that will effectively enable water operators to ensure smart water monitoring and quasi real-time quality control for early contamination detection and preemptive warning.
-Facing a lack of labeled data, numerical simulations with engineering models (EPANET-MSX) have been adopted to produce synthetic data for pattern recognition of the effect of bio-contamination on chemical and physical water parameters (e.g. pH, TOC, turbidity and free chlorine).
+In this context, the proposed research aims to develop, adapt and demonstrate the technical feasibility of smart Bio-Sensing and Information Management (Bio-SIM) that will effectively enable water operators to ensure smart water monitoring and quasi real-time quality control for early contamination detection and preemptive warning.
+Facing a lack of labeled data, numerical simulations with engineering models (EPANET-MSX) have been adopted to produce synthetic data for pattern recognition of the effect of bio-contamination on chemical and physical water parameters (e.g. pH, total organic carbon, turbidity and free chlorine).
 Statistical and stochastic models enabled non-specific bio-anomaly detection, based on pattern recognition of Chlorscan data and selected parameters that can be monitored simultaneously online using multi-parameter sensors (e.g. s::can).
 The results were compared with laboratory model tests and numerical simulations.
 This paper outlines the main results of the feasibility assessment of the Bio-SIM prototype system for early bio-contamination detection, which is expected to significantly contribute to alleviating consumers’ bio/chemical contamination risks.